 This love is bestowed on us by him who said, Just as I have loved you, you also must love one another.
 He loved us so that we should love one another.
 By loving us he bound us to one another in mutual love, and by this gentle bond united us into the body of which he is the most noble Head.

-This excerpt on the new commandment of love from Saint Augustine’s tractate on John’s Gospel (Tract.
-65, 1-3: CCL 36, 490-492) is used in the Roman Office of readings for Thursday of the fourth week of Easter.
+This excerpt on the new commandment of love comes from Saint Augustine’s tractate on John’s Gospel (Tract.
+65, 1-3: CCL 36, 490-492).
+It comments on John 13:34 and appears in the Roman Office of readings for Thursday of the fourth week of Easter.